-Shapewear is typically a very specific type of lingerie—itt smooths out lines and can make you feel more confident about wearing a figure-hugging dress, but it’s not usually the sort of thing you’d want to wear by itself.
-Yes, the Kardashians have made it much more commonplace, but it’s still considered to be on the more inelegant side of lingerie.
+Shapewear is typically a very specific type of lingerie—it smooths out lines and can make you feel more confident about wearing a figure-hugging dress, but it’s not usually the sort of thing you’d want to wear by itself (although the Kardashians have made that much more common).

-So when Heist, those clever people behind the comfiest tights ever (they’re seriously good—you really should get a pair), launched black, beige and brown Outer Body bodysuits, the brand found its customers started to wear it not just as shapewear, but also as part of their usual wardrobe.
+So when Heist, those clever people behind the comfiest tights ever (they’re seriously good—you really should get a pair) launched black, beige and brown Outer Body bodysuits, the brand found its customers started to wear it not just as shapewear but also as part of their usual wardrobes.

-“This certainly feels like shapewear, as it is very snug from below the bra cups, but it doesn’t feel restrictive or like there is too much ‘sucking in’ going on.
-It gives you a subtle smoothing and is something I would even consider wearing for a long day at work or to an event where I’m going to eat more than canapés.
-It would be useful under blouses and tops that are a little too see-through, however, I personally wouldn’t want to wear this alone as a top or expose the bra area as the lack of cups give the body a very Rachel Green in Friends ‘Hey, I’ve got no bra on’ effect.”—Emma Spedding
+“This certainly feels like shapewear, as it’s very snug from below the bra cups, but it doesn’t feel restrictive or like there’s too much ‘sucking in’ going on.
+It gives you a subtle smoothing and I can see that it would be useful under blouses and tops that are a little too see-through, but I wouldn’t want to wear this alone as a top or expose the bra area, as the lack of cups give the body a very Rachel Green ‘Hey, I’ve got no bra on’ effect.”—Emma Spedding

 “I fell in love with Heist’s black bodysuit the moment I tried it on, thanks to the flattering fit and comfortable stretch fabric.
 It’s not something I would think to wear by itself, but it works perfectly under my long-line blazer.
 I can also imagine it looking fab with high-waisted, wide-leg trousers.”—Zoe Anastasiou